Burnpur: Culture

 From the early years, the social and cultural life at Burnpur evolved around the club, a typical English institution.
 Burnpur Club was started in 1920.
 It was earlier named Hirapur Officers Club, and then known as Senior Club for many years.
 The club building was inaugurated by Sir Rajen Mookerjee.
 Crescent Club was popular in the earlier days, but closed down later.
 Bharati Bhaban was also started in 1920, initially known as Hirapur Indian Association, then as Burnpur Indian Association and finally as Bharati Bhaban in 1948.
 Almost anybody who has made a mark in the Bengali cultural arena has performed at Bharati Bhaban.
 Stalwarts such as Bade Ghulam Ali Khan, Allauddin Khan, Ravi Shankar, Bhimsen Joshi and M.S.
 Subbulakshmi have performed at Bharati Bhaban.

 Healthcare

 There is the 500-bed Burnpur Hospital of IISCO Steel Plant.

 Social welfare

-IISCO Steel Plant’s initiatives, under its corporate social responsibility programme have altered the scenario in the surrounding areas such as Haramdihi, Naksaradata, Gutgutpara, Dhoyrapara, Kakardanga, Purshottampur and Bhallukjor.
-The plant has adopted the inmates of Cheshire Home, a centre for differently-abled persons.
-Two well-known social welfare organisations of the spouses of IISCO Steel Plant employees are Women’s Voluntary Services and Burnpur Mahila Samaj.
+IISCO Steel Plant's initiatives, under its corporate social responsibility programme have altered the scenario in the surrounding areas such as Haramdihi, Naksaradata, Gutgutpara, Dhoyrapara, Kakardanga, Purshottampur and Bhallukjor.
+The plant has adopted the inmates of Cheshire Home, a centre for disabled persons.
+Two well-known social welfare organisations of the spouses of IISCO Steel Plant employees are Women's Voluntary Services and Burnpur Mahila Samaj.